 So, you were bitten by a dog.
 Now what?
 Here’s how to care for your bite injury.

 The most common type of dog bites are facial and hand bites in children and hand and lower extremity bites in adults.
 It’s important to know how to treat an open wound and when to seek medical treatment.

-“If the wound is open, such as a cut or a laceration, the most important thing to do is to irrigate or clean it,” says Dr. Drigalla.
-The appropriate steps for first aid are:
+“If the wound is open, such as a cut or a laceration, the most important thing to do is to irrigate or clean it,” Dr. Drigalla said.

 - Try to calm and comfort the person.
 Wear gloves (if possible) and wash your hands thoroughly before and after attending to the wound.

 - If the bite is not severely bleeding, thoroughly wash the wound with mild soap and water for three to five minutes.

 - Then, apply antibiotic ointment and a clean dressing to the bite.

 - If the bite is actively bleeding, apply pressure directly to the wound with a clean, dry cloth until the bleeding stops.
 Raise the area of the bite above the heart.

 - If bitten on the hand or fingers, seek medical attention immediately.